 “With their lively phrasings and sharp attack, there’s also something refreshingly surprising about Nézet-Séguin and the Chamber Orchestra of Europe.
 After the supercharged overture it’s a shock to land on just a fortepiano and cello preparing us for the first recitative, where Vitellia lays out her brilliant plan to set the Capitol on fire and get Tito killed in the rumpus.
 La clemenza di Tito may never become anyone’s favourite Mozart opera, but this recording brings its drama roaring to life and scotches the work’s old reputation as a dry dud.” – Times

 Visions of Prokofiev with Lisa Batiashvili

-We are grateful that Lisa Batiashvili has chosen to work with the COE for her latest album “Visions of Prokofiev”, which is shortlisted in the ‘concerto’ category for this years’ Gramophone Awards.
+We are grateful that Lisa Batiashvili has chosen to work with the COE for her latest album “Visions of Prokofiev”, which has won an Opus Klassik Award (formerly ECHO).
 She explained her choice in various interviews, recalling the recording sessions as her most memorable musical experience in The Strad of February 2018.
 Speaking to BBC’s Clemency Burton-Hill, Lisa said the following:

 “The very unique sound this orchestra can make is how I imagined the ideal version of these works would sound.
 Yannick gives a lot of freedom to those musicians to express their own individuality, proving it is possible to be an orchestra with a chamber music attitude.
 There is great generosity in their playing: they have an incredible timeless style which means it doesn’t belong to any fashion or school.
 That is something I long dreamed of having for this recording.” – BBC Music Magazine